(This article was originally published on EurekAlert! on Mar 17, 2023)

 Ice surfaces have a thin layer of water below its melting temperature of 0℃.
 Such premelting phenomenon is important for skating and snowflake growth.
 Similarly, liquid often crystallizes into a thin layer of crystal on a flat substrate before reaching its freezing temperature, i.e. prefreezing.
 The thickness of the surface layer usually increases and diverges as approaching the phase transition (such as melting and freezing) temperature.
 Besides premelting and prefreezing, whether similar surface phenomenon exists as a precursor of a phase transition has rarely been explored.

-Han’s team at HKUST proposes that a polymorphic crystalline layer may form on a crystal surface before the crystal-crystal phase transition and names it pre-solid-solid transition.
+A team led by Prof. HAN Yilong, Professor of the Department of Physics at HKUST, proposes that a polymorphic crystalline layer may form on a crystal surface before the crystal-crystal phase transition and names it pre-solid-solid transition.
 If carbon atoms near the surface of a diamond could rearrange into a graphite lattice before reaching the diamond-graphite transition temperature, then it would be a so-called pre-solid-solid transition.
 The mechanism is essentially the same as premelting or prefreezing: the newly formed surface layer lowers the crystal’s surface energy.
-Han’s team pointed out that it is possible when two polymorphic crystals can form a coherent interface, i.e. the two lattices with appropriate lattice spacing and orientations match perfectly at the interface.
+Prof. Han’s team pointed out that it is possible when two polymorphic crystals can form a coherent interface, i.e. the two lattices with appropriate lattice spacing and orientations match perfectly at the interface.
 Thus, the surface of the denser polymorphic crystal can form a layer of less dense crystal because the newly formed crystal-crystal interface is coherent and costs almost no energy.

 Although it is a phenomenon under thermal equilibrium, they find that surface crystalline layer can also exist in nonequilibrium processes after an abrupt temperature change, such as melting, freezing and polycrystal annealing.
 The surface layer facilitates the processes, thus may have utility in material fabrication and processing.
 The trivial solid-solid transition occurring on the free surface after crossing the solid-solid transition point is ruled out from the polycrystal annealing, phase rule or other evidence.
 In addition, they found the novel double surface layers of liquid and square lattice in the overlapped temperature regime of premelting and pre-solid-solid transition.